squinlan1979/2nd-resume-attempt/Siobhan Quinlan Resume.md

 *Senior Account Executive* 2006-2007
 >-Provided operational support to non-profit clients using Target's Oracle-based fundraising database, Team Approach.

->-Collabroated with clients and software engineers to ensure client needs were met.
+>-Collaborated with clients and software engineers to ensure client needs were met.

 >-Created database queries using proprietary database and basic SQL.